DataDog/jmxfetch/README.md

 JMXFetch is the new tool to collect metrics from JMX Servers in order to be sent to Datadog (http://www.datadoghq.com) It is called by the Datadog Agent (https://github.com/Datadog/dd-agent) and send metrics back to the Agent using the dogstatsd library https://github.com/indeedeng/java-dogstatsd-client

-# How to contribute code
+# How to contribute code?

 First of all and most importantly, **thank you** for sharing.